Deadgod0070/financial-tracker/README.md

 rm -rf .git
 ```

-after removing the nested .git directory, go back to root file and add the changes:
+After removing the nested .git directory, go back to root file and add the changes:

 ```sh
 cd ..